If you want a campfire when backpacking (and who wouldn’t!), then a decent saw with sharp teeth and a decent blade length is pretty much essential.

 This is obviously quite a different beast to, say, the Gerber Freescape Camp Saw.
 And if you’re really needing the extra 5 feet of reach, then it’s obviously the right option to go for.
 But if you don’t need the extension, you will probably prefer the Gerber.

-This folding saw measures 20.8 inches when open, and the power blade measures 9.8 inches.
+This folding saw measures 20.8 inches when open, and the sharp blade measures 9.8 inches.
 There are nine triple edge teeth per inch, which are hardened to stay sharp and resist wear for a smooth cut.

 There are two cutting angles depending on your demands, and a locking mechanism ensures you can work safely in each angle setting.
 At 10 inches long when folded, this handy tool won’t take up much room in your backpack.